MeisterLabs/atlassian-jwt-authentication/README.md

 ### Setup

-This gem relies on the `jwt_tokens` and `jwt_users` tables being present in your database and the associated JwtToken and JwtUser models.
+This gem relies on the `jwt_tokens` table being present in your database and the associated JwtToken model.

 To create those simply use the provided generators: